theKashey/eyes.sdk.javascript1/js/packages/eyes-cypress/README.md

 import '@applitools/eyes-cypress/commands'
 ```

-Normally, this is `cypress/support/index.js`.
+Normally, this is `cypress/support/index.js` for cypress version < 10 and `cypress/support/e2e.js` for cypress version >= 10.
 You can read more about it in Cypress' docs [here](https://docs.cypress.io/guides/references/configuration.html#Folders-Files).

 ##### 3. (Optional) TypeScript configuration